< Back to all insights

 IR35

 From a practical perspective, independent consultants and employment businesses will also need to use 2019 to prepare for anticipated changes to IR35 regulations expected in April 2020.
 While ambiguity remains as to exactly how regulatory changes will be applied to the private sector, planning ahead of the game will help avoid unnecessary complications with HMRC.
-Seb Maley CEO of Qdos advises in the FTAdvisor that the “incoming changes are manageable” and that independent contracting in the private sector will largely remain legitimately outside of IR35.
+Seb Maley, CEO of Qdos, advises in the FTAdvisor that the “incoming changes are manageable” and that independent contracting in the private sector will largely remain legitimately outside of IR35.

 So, in 2019 many clients will face a critical juncture where the right talent and expertise could see them take advantage of new opportunities and prosper.
 We look forward to exploring these strategic projects with our network of independent consultants.